Best Budgeting Apps in the UK

 11. What is the best Money Dashboard alternative in the UK?

-The best Money Dashboard alternatives in the UK are PocketSmith, Moneyhub, and Snoop.
+The best Money Dashboard alternatives in the UK are PocketSmith, Moneyhub, and Plum.
 All three budgeting apps allow you to link your bank account and see all your transactions in one place.
 They also provide tools to help you categorise and keep track of your expenses.
 PocketSmith is also available as a web application, similar to Money Dashboard.

 12. What is the best Mint alternative in the UK?